 Data from the primary Metop satellite, Metop-B, is acquired at NOAA-NSF's ground station on McMurdo Sound in Antarctica and routed to EUMETSAT HQ.
-This acquisition complements that of Svalbard, and allows the data of the first half of each orbit to be disseminated and processed earlier. thus improving data timeliness Metop-based of products.
+This acquisition complements that of Svalbard, and allows the data of the first half of each orbit to be processed and disseminated earlier. thus improving data timeliness of Metop-based products.